top of page

 P.S

-For 15 years of work and implementation of more than 150 projects, we have understood that the success of an educational project depends on 3 components:
+Over 20 years of work and implementation of over 200 projects, we have understood, the success of an educational project depends on three components:

 the ability to tell people about the project using marketing and PR tools

-an interesting presentation of the material, so that you want to complete the course to the end
+an interesting presentation of the material so that people want to complete the courses

 bottom of page